 C++ Static in Multithreading Example

-Let's look at an example to demonstrate the static in multithreading in C++.
+Let's examine an illustration to showcase the concept of static in multithreading within C++.

 Example